 As a BSA resident camp Scouts and Scouters are expected to be in a BSA uniform at Camp Kenya.
-Scouts should wear their field uniform during all Flag Ceremonies, Campfire Programs, Interfaith Service and other appropriate events.
+Scouts should wear their field uniform during all Flag Ceremonies, Campfire Programs, Interfaith Service, Baden-Powell Memorial visit, and other appropriate events.
 For all other activities, an Activity Uniform (Scout t-shirt or polo shirt, with Scout shorts or pants) is appropriate wear, unless specifically required clothing is appropriate for the class or activity.